yOyOeK1/oiyshTerminal/otdm-tools/DEBIAN/README.md

 For me it's all the time around similar subjects.
 Reading files, getting data from http.
 O this data is json, that data is in mysql I need a driver to talk to mysql then make query then I will have some data.
 New project similar story.

   otdm-tools is my attempt to eliminate the idea of precise work type.
-My understenging is.
+My understanding is.
 You want to do "work / task".
 You know what is the medium providing / holding data.

   It's becoming your universal worker, qualified for the exact work you have.

 ## dependencies

-  It will **expect from you:** python3, pip, jq, cowsays,
+  It will **expect from you:** python3, pip, jq, cowsay,
   Python: python3-apt|python-apt(optional), requests, paho-mqtt, uploadserver

 ## using it